PinballY/PinballY-Addons-and-Examples/README.md

 |menu_submenu_batch_file| example script how to create own menu items and how to start a batch file| medium|
 |meta_filter| adds additional MetaFilters to narrow existing selection to additional criterias|very easy|

+**NOTE:** For the moment projects that are *linked* here are works-in-progress and may not be ready for general use.
+If you see one that looks like `wheel-actions @ 2cdb718` with the `@` symbol, that is a linked project.
+The projects that are directly included here, and listed above, are reasonably complete and are for general use.

 ## How to use Javascript in PinballY

 To use one of the Javascript files you find here in PinballY: